AndrewAlbizati/java-wordle/README.md

 ## Setup
 1. Run `java --version` into a terminal/command prompt.
 Make sure the version is 17+.
+2. Start a terminal/command prompt and locate the main folder.
-2. If on Windows:
+3. If on Windows:
-    1. Run `gradlew clean` in the main folder.
+    1. Run `gradlew clean`
-    2. Run `gradlew build` in the main folder.
+    2. Run `gradlew build`
     3. Run the JAR file in `\build\libs\`
-3. If on macOS or Linux:
+4. If on macOS or Linux:
-    1. Run `chmod +x gradlew` in the main folder.
+    1. Run `chmod +x gradlew`
-    2. Run `./gradlew clean` in the main folder.
+    2. Run `./gradlew clean`
-    3. Run `./gradlew build` in the main folder.
+    3. Run `./gradlew build`
     4. Run the JAR file in `/build/libs/`

 ## How to play